 Now, this doesn’t mean that ‘Alita’ is just some heartfelt future love story.
 This is a hardcore, kick ass, action film that truly stands out in its visual presentation.
 Some action sequences are exceptionally choreographed, and the creation of motorball is a new film sport as exciting to watch as it is deadly to play.
 In fact, the motorball sequences are so visually exciting that they give the best use of 3D a run for its money.
 And it is true that I just recommended the 3D in this movie.
 Most of the time I’d tell you to skip it, but Cameron is the master of 3D and Rodriguez carries the mantle well.

-All around, this is a fantastic time at the movies.
 It has some definite tonal shifts, but they handle them with such subtly that I had zero issue when the film shifted from bright eyed to clenching fists and blood.
 All the performance, from Jennifer Connelly to Mahershala Ali, are genuinely fantastic.
 Especially Ali.
 The man possesses such versatility that its hard to take your eyes of him when he’s on screen.
 The same can be said for most of this film.
 I went in curious and left excited for more.
 So, I hope the Chinese love this movie, because I really want to know what happens next.